doubleangels/chatgpt/README.md

 Here is a table of all available environment variables:

-Here's a formatted table for your environment variables:

 | Variable | Description | Required | Default | Example |
 | --- | --- | :---: | :---: | --- |
 | `DISCORD_BOT_TOKEN` | Authentication token for your Discord bot | ✅ | - | - |